mlswg/mls-protocol/draft-barnes-mls-protocol.md

 UserInitKey to initialize his state as follows:

-* Compute the participant's leaf key pair by combining the init key in the UserInitKey with the prior epoch's update key pair
+* Compute the participant's leaf key pair by combining the init key in the UserInitKey with the prior epoch's add key pair
 * Use the frontiers in the GroupInitKey of the Handshake message to add its keys to the trees